kjantzer/bui/README.md

 are being used to create and render custom elements.
 The beauty in these tools is that they are simply syntactic sugar for native web technologies

-`lit-html` - this is a templating tool that replaces a need for seomthign like mustache.js
+`lit-html` - this is a templating tool that replaces a need for something like mustache.js

 `lit-element` - this is a base class for that makes it easier to make custom elements removing a lot of the boilerplate code usually needed.